 Dual Enrollment refers to the practice of a student being enrolled at two schools simultaneously, as may occur when an advanced high school student registers to take a course from a college or university.
 Elizabethtown College has adopted specific rules to define the conditions under which this type of course may transfer to Elizabethtown College.
 Students can transfer courses from accredited institutions that are judged by the Registrar and the appropriate Department (in the case of courses for a major/minor) to be high quality, involve active delivery methods (ongoing exchange of ideas with an instructor), and are consistent with the mission and program goals of Elizabethtown College.
 No online courses that are independent study or correspondence can be transferred.
-In order for incoming students to be awarded credit for a course taken during high school (whether taken as "dualenrollment" credits or as unique credits during high school), the course must have been taken at the credit-granting institution and meet the other criteria for transfer of courses.
 It is recommended that students request the credit-granting institution include a cover letter with their transcript verifying the course completed adheres to our policy for the Transfer of Dual Enrollment Credits.